 It is the policy of Kenowa Hills Public School District that no person shall, on the basis of race, color, religion, national origin or ancestry, sex, age, disability, height, weight, or marital status be excluded from participation in, be denied the benefits of or be subjected to discrimination during any program or activity or in employment.
 The following person has been designated to handle inquiries regarding nondiscrimination policies:

-Assistant Superintendent for Business and Support Services, 2325 Four Mile Road NW, Grand Rapids, Michigan 49544, Phone: 616-784-2517.
+Assistant Superintendent, 2325 Four Mile Road NW, Grand Rapids, Michigan 49544, Phone: 616-784-2517.